 Because I run multiple businesses, I don’t have time to go through and check each of my SKUs on Amazon on a regular basis.
 As a result, I rely on automated alerts to tell me when something is wrong.

-Efficient Era is an incredible tool that monitors your listings for anomalies and allows you to address your problems BEFORE they get bad.
+Feedback Whiz is an incredible tool that monitors your listings for anomalies and allows you to address your problems BEFORE they get bad.

 In addition, they monitor your feedback and provide an easy to use interface for managing reviews so you can address your customer service issues quickly and efficiently.